Flooded

 Swimsuit Realization

-February 18, 2009 at 3:39 pm | In The Mundane, complaining, self awareness | 1 CommentTags: motivation, pool, swim suit season, work out
+February 18, 2009 at 3:39 pm | Posted in complaining, self awareness, The Mundane | 1 CommentTags: motivation, pool, swim suit season, work out

 Our new house (I say that like its ours- it’s still not, we have no closing date yet) has a pool in the back yard.
 Down here in Texas that is a definite plus.
 And not that unusual in this area either.